 When you order SmileDirectClub, a licensed dentist (though not necessarily an orthodontist) will review your case, approve you for treatment, and develop your aligner plan.

 During your treatment, you’ll submit photos of your teeth every 90 days so that SmileDirectClub’s team can monitor your progress and make adjustments to your wear schedule if necessary.
-It’s reassuring to have these regular check-ins, but SmileDirectClub’s system isn’t as robust as clear aligner treatments that incorporate in-person care or more frequent virtual check-ins.
+It’s reassuring to have these check-ins, but SmileDirectClub’s system isn’t as robust as clear aligner treatments that incorporate in-person care or more frequent virtual check-ins.

 SmileDirectClub manufactures their aligners in-house using proprietary “Comfort Sense” technology.